CMaunder/oneiro-technical-challenge/readme.md

 Unit tests!

-Edit exising record option could either ask the user which field they wanted to update, or enhance the code so that hitting enter would leave it unchanged.
+Edit exising record option could either ask the user which field they want to update, or hitting enter would leave the existing record for that field unchanged.